-Among the most popular of San Francisco’s tourist attractions is the Golden Gate Bridge, considered to be a marvellous feat of 20th century engineering.
+Among the most popular of San Francisco’s tourist attractions is the Golden Gate Bridge, considered to be a marvelous feat of 20th-century engineering.
 The Golden Gate Bridge is photographed as often as such European icons as the Eiffel Tower.
 Driving across the Golden Gate Bridge is a treat in itself for first-time visitors but one should not miss the opportunity to take a more leisurely stroll by foot across this magnificent bridge.

 Fisherman’s Wharf San Francisco